lambdanil/ast-dev/README.md

 * Software can also be installed using pacman in a chroot
 * AUR can be used under the chroot
 * Flatpak can be used for persistent package installation
-* Using containers for additional software installation is also an option, the advantage is no need for a reboot.
-A recommended way of doing this is with [distrobox](https://github.com/89luca89/distrobox)
+* Using containers for additional software installation is also an option.
+An easy way of doing this is with [distrobox](https://github.com/89luca89/distrobox)

 ```
 ast install <snapshot> <package>
 ```
 * After installing you can sync the newly installed packages to all the branches of the tree with
+* Before syncing it's recommended to upgrade the tree, otherwise you could end up with duplicate packages

 ```
 ast sync <tree>